jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-19.md

 ### 19. This confirms what was said of Rarefaction.

-The nature of corporeal substance consists only in its being an extended thing.
+The nature of corporeal substance consists only in its being an extended [metaphysical] thing.

-Its extension is the same as space, however empty.
+Its extension [metaphysical space] is the same as space, however empty.

 It is impossibile for any of its parts to occupy more space at one time than at another.